BlurringShadow/Algorithm-Questiones/README.md

 # Algorithm-Questiones
-Trying to complete a algorithm questione everyday
+Trying to complete a algorithm question everyday